 slightly less secure -passwdfile

-and "-passwd XXXXX" options to specify passwords.
+" options to specify passwords.

 Very Important: